A Kinder Morgan snapshot

 The optics were not improved when it was revealed that Warren Buffet liquidated his entire position on Kinder Morgan.
 Not long after this revelation, we learned that the company was working with TD Bank (also a funder of the Dakota Access Pipeline) to find a joint venture partner, and was speaking with the Canadian Pension Plan Investment Board, the Caisse de depot et placement du Quebec, and Ontario Teachers’ Pension Plan Board.

 Finally, just last week, Kinder Morgan announced that the new cost estimate for the project was a whopping $7.4 billion – a full $2 billion more than the original cost estimates.
 Kinder Morgan also announced that a number of its customers had exercised their right to terminate their contracts, while others bought more capacity.
-The net result was a 22,000 barrel per day reduction in guaranteed take-or-pay contracts that Kinder Morgan now has to find new demand for, or face greater financial risk.

 As we learned with the fight against Enbridge, getting political approval for a pipeline is a long way from actually getting a project built.
 When First Nations uphold their inherent and constitutionally-protected rights, and are backed by the support of allies, massive tar sands pipelines can be stopped.